SITHFAB002 Provide Responsible Service of Alcohol (Latest Unit). Nationally Accredited Unit of Competency.

 Upon completion of the NSW RSA course, you will receive the following qualifications –

-National Statement of Attainment recognised in QLD, WA, SA, NT, ACT and TAS
+• National Statement of Attainment recognised in QLD, WA, SA, NT, ACT, TAS, and VIC*

 Interim Certificate